Relaxations for binary polynomial optimization via signed certificates: Concave extensions of PS polynomials.

-For every PS polynomial of a given signed support vector, applying the overestimation matrix yields a linear polynomial that overestimates the PS polynomial on $\bB$.
+We call matrices $M$ in $\cM(\myvs)$ \emph{overestimation} matrices, since, for any polynomial $f$ signed-supported within $\myvs$, the linear polynomial $Mf$ overestimates $f$ on $\bB$.
+We find that $\min\limits_{M \in \cM(\myvs)}(Mf)(\vx)$ is a \emph{piecewise linear concave extension} of $f(\vx)$, because it can recover exactly the evaluation of $f$ on $\bB$.
+We call $\cM(\myvs)$ \emph{minimal}, if no proper subset of $\cM(\myvs)$ is exact w.r.t. $\myvs$.
 Note that overestimation matrices are sparse in the sense that their non-zero entries are determined by the signed support patterns of PS polynomials.
-We introduce the set of overestimation matrices that recover the evaluation of such a PS polynomial on $\bB$ exactly.